kjahaj/DynamicProgramming-Vs-GreedyApproach/README.md

 The code in this repository is provided for educational purposes, allowing you to study and compare dynamic programming and greedy algorithms.
 Feel free to use the implementations as a reference for your own projects, modify them, or expand upon them.
 Each directory contains its own README file with specific instructions and explanations.

 ## Contributing
 Contributions are welcome and encouraged!
 If you'd like to contribute to this project, please review the [contributing guidelines](contributing.md) for instructions on how to get started.
-We appreciate bug reports, feature requests, and pull requests to help enhance the repository.
+I appreciate bug reports, feature requests, and pull requests to help enhance the repository.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

-We hope this repository serves as a valuable resource for understanding dynamic programming and greedy algorithms.
-By comparing their approaches, we aim to facilitate better algorithmic problem-solving and encourage discussion and collaboration among the developer community.
+I hope this repository serves as a valuable resource for understanding dynamic programming and greedy algorithms.
+By comparing their approaches, I aim to facilitate better algorithmic problem-solving and encourage discussion and collaboration among the developer community.
 Happy coding!